lmzf318/NYTops/README.md

 # NYTops

-A tiny application to fetch tops news from New Yok Times open API
+A tiny application to fetch top news from New York Times open API